RChandana/Concept-behind-HLoc/README.md

 * [Feature Extraction and Matching](#feature-extraction-matching)

 ## Steps for performing HLoc
+The following are the steps for performing HLoc :

 ### Datasets

-Prepare your datasets and make sure to have upload them if the datasets are present locally in Google Colab.
+Prepare your datasets and make sure to upload them if the datasets are present locally in Google Colab.
 Organize your dataset into a directory structure compatible with the HLoc framework.
 Ensure that your dataset contains images and any metadata required for localization and mapping.

 If your dataset is not already available locally, you can use the provided code to download and unzip your dataset.
-In your code, this is done using the following lines:
+In your code, this is done using the following lines :
 ```
 if not images.exists():
     !wget http://path.zip -P datasets/